PyOpenTS/PyOpenTS/README.md

 * Continuous updates and improvements to meet user needs

 ## Installation
-Use one of the following commands below:
+Use the following commands below:

 ```cmd
 pip install -u opents